Four people including two politicians to face charges over Golfgate event

 Mr Woulfe’s attendance at the dinner was the subject of a review commissioned by the Chief Justice Frank Clarke and undertaken by the former chief justice Mrs Justice Susan Denham though he has since taken up his position in the courts.

-Former TD and Senator Donie Cassidy, the president of the Oireachtas Golf Society, apologised at the time “unreservedly” on its behalf, and said “it was not our intention to disregard Government or health authorities’ advice”.
+Mr Cassidy apologised at the time “unreservedly” on behalf of the society, and said “it was not our intention to disregard Government or health authorities’ advice”.

+On Wednesday afternoon he said: “I received no summons yet and I will be vigorously defending it if I do get it”.

-Independent TD Noel Grealish, captain of the society, said he was assured the event was in line with the latest public health guidelines, but had come to realise that attending was an error of judgment.
+Mr Grealish said at the time he was assured the event was in line with the latest public health guidelines, but had come to realise that attending was an error of judgment.

 The dinner took place at a time when the country was under Level 3 of the Government’s staged Covid-19 plan during which indoor gatherings of more than 50 people were banned.